 - Lamb ribs need to be cooked low and slow to become tender and juicy.
-We cook ours just long enough to tenderize while still maintaining a meaty bite.
+We cook ours just long enough so they tenderize, but still maintain a meaty bite.

 - Yield:Serves 4